-It is important to have an up-to-date valuation of your artwork to ensure you are fully covered in the event of a claim.
-Factors such as artist, market value, date becomes important when art is valued for art insurance.
+It is important to have an up-to-date valuation of your artwork to ensure providing you full coverage in the event of a claim.
+Factors such as artist, market value, date become important when art is valued for art insurance.
 Ways in which different categories of art is valued for Art insurance:

 - Insured own artwork: Insured own property or artwork is valued based on the value agreed in the Art Insurance policy.

 - Sold item not delivered: Selling price less the fee/commission